We’re not just a team. We’re a band of brothers.

 Interested in playing for the Trinity-Pawling Pride?
 Our coaches would love to hear from you!

 When you’re part of a team, you need to understand how to work together.
 You learn to be a good sport, hold yourself accountable, and be dependable.
-A lot of virtues and important life skills are developed while playing sports at Trinity-Pawling.
+A lot of virtues are developed from playing sports at Trinity-Pawling.

 Brian Foster ’79, Athletic Director